joonashak/tikape-sql5/README.md

 The application was built with Java 8, JDBC, Spark, Thymeleaf.

 The application contains separate pages for recipe index, ingredient index and statistics.
-With the application user can add and delete new smoothies and ingerdients, compose new recipes with them, and see how many recipes an ingredient is used in.
+With the application the user can add and delete new smoothies and ingerdients, compose new recipes with them, and see how many recipes an ingredient is used in.

 ## Licence